Coverage for apio / commands / apio_devices.py: 46%

 76# -- Text in the rich-text format of the python rich library.

-78The command 'apio devices usb' displays the USB devices currently \
+78The command 'apio devices scan-usb' scans and display the USB devices \

 80connectivity issues.